-- Advocacy Bootcamp - Boston Park Advocates welcomed Boston open space advocates at an Advocacy Bootcamp on March 11, 2017 to encourage networking and sharing of best practices and information.
+Hosted an Advocacy Bootcamp on March 11, 2017 to encourage networking and sharing of best practices and information.
 Sixty-five open space advocates turned out on a frigid Saturday morning and had a great time meeting and learning.
 Thank you to the Boston Parks & Recreation Department staff for their terrific presentations, the Fenway Community Center for hosting us, and Whole Foods Market for donating the delicious breakfast and lunch.

 Visit our Resources page to view the presentations.

-- Advocating for increase to Boston Parks & Recreation Department operating budget.
+Advocated for increase to Boston Parks & Recreation Department operating budget.

-- Advocating for funding restoration for Massachusetts Department of Conservation & Recreation (DCR), which manages state parkland and parkways.
+Advocated for funding restoration for Massachusetts Department of Conservation & Recreation (DCR), which manages state parkland and parkways.

 Community Preservation ACT